crdx/tile/README.md

 **Tile** is a game written in plain JavaScript.

-It was written as part of a University assignment a while ago.
+It was written as part of a University assignment a long long time ago.

 [You can try it here](https://crdx.github.io/tile).